codymikol/link-two/README.md

 4. Connect your WebApp with the GitHub repository
 5. Deploy your code

+You can find more information about the platform on the [Heroku Dev Center](https://devcenter.heroku.com/) site.

 ## Submit your entry

 1. Zip all files in the `public` folder.